 Note: conpal LAN Crypt can only be installed with Windows administrator privileges.
-To upgrade from conpal LAN Crypt Version 3.97 or 4.x you only have to install the new client version.
+To upgrade from conpal LAN Crypt Version 3.97 or 4.0.x / 4.1.0 you only have to install the new client version.
 Earlier LAN Crypt versions must first be upgraded to version 3.97.
 The format of the profile files for the users must be "xml.bz2", because conpal LAN Crypt version 4.0.0 and higher only supports this format.

-conpal LAN Crypt Client 4.1.0 requires at least Windows 10, from version 1909 (x64).
+conpal LAN Crypt Client 4.1.1 requires at least Windows 10 (x64), from version 1809 (LTSC).
+For further information about the supported Windows versions, please refer the conpal LAN Crypt release notes.